-Map "I1 - Finger Lakes National Forest" shows the Interloken trail in Schuyler-Seneca counties from Parmenter Rd to FLT Main Trail junction.
+Map "I1 - Finger Lakes National Forest" shows the Interloken Branch Trail in Schuyler-Seneca counties from Parmenter Rd to FLT Main Trail junction.
+View on Interactive Map.

 Revised on: Nov 30, 2015 Check trail conditions for this map.

 — OR —